Von Miller

-Vonnie B'VSean Miller (born March 26, 1989) is an American football outside linebacker for the Buffalo Bills of the National Football League (NFL).
-Miller played college football at Texas A&M, where he earned consensus All-American honors and the Butkus Award.
-He was selected by the Denver Broncos second overall in the 2011 NFL Draft.
+Vonnie B'VSean Miller (born March 26, 1989) is an American professional football linebacker for the Washington Commanders of the National Football League (NFL).
+Miller played college football for the Texas A&M Aggies, where he earned consensus All-American honors and the 2010 Butkus Award.
+He was selected by the Denver Broncos with the second overall pick in the 2011 NFL draft.

-Miller is an eight-time Pro Bowl selection, receiving first-team All-Pro honors three times and second-team All-Pro honors four times.
-As of 2022, he has the most career sacks of any active player, and the most career sacks in Denver Broncos history, at 110.5.
+Miller has been a seven-time All-Pro selection and eight-time Pro Bowl selection during his career.
+As of 2024, he has the most career sacks of any active player and the most career sacks in Broncos history with 110.5.
 At the conclusion of the 2015 NFL season, Miller was named Super Bowl MVP in Super Bowl 50.
 In 2021, Miller was traded to the Los Angeles Rams and was a member of the team that won Super Bowl LVI.

-High school career
+Miller later played with the Buffalo Bills from 2022 to 2024.

+Early life

-Miller was born on March 26, 1989, in Dallas.
-He attended DeSoto High School in DeSoto, Texas, where he played for the DeSoto Eagles high school football team and ran track.
+Miller was born on March 26, 1989, in DeSoto, Texas, a suburb of Dallas.
+He attended DeSoto High School, where he played for the DeSoto Eagles high school football team and ran track.
 In his junior year, he recorded 37 tackles, 14 tackles for loss, 7 sacks, and 12 quarterback hurries.
 As a senior, he was named the District 8-5A Defensive MVP after making 76 tackles, 14 tackles for loss, and 6 sacks.
 He played with future Aggie teammate Cyrus Gray.

 In track and field, Miller competed in events such as the 110 m hurdles (personal record (PR) of 14.38 s), triple jump (PR of 12.65 m), and javelin throw (PR of 37.24 m).
 Considered a four-star recruit by Rivals.com, Miller was listed as the number-15 weakside defensive end in the nation in 2007.
 He chose Texas A&M over offers from Florida, LSU, Oklahoma, and Texas Tech.